I’m Michelle – the face behind The Happy Pelvis. I live with chronic pelvic pain and had my symptoms dismissed and misdiagnosed for over 15 years.

 What started as a creative outlet while on disability with chronic pelvic pain, has now grown into something that gives great meaning and purpose.
 Since starting my blog and Instagram in 2018, I am now able to connect and educate thousands of pelvic pain and chronic illness warriors around the world.

-When I began to actively advocate for my health, I heard from many other women, just like me, who have gone through years of unexplained pain and have had doctors downplay their symptoms.
+I’ve heard from way too many others, just like me, who have gone through years of unexplained pain and have had doctors downplay their symptoms.

 On thehappypelvis.ca and The Happy Pelvis instagram , I share my personal health journey, pelvic health related content as well as honest and relatable posts about living with chronic illness.
 If it is not backed by a reputable source or something I personally would not use, I won’t put in on the blog.

 I truly hope that The Happy Pelvis blog can inspire and motivate you to learn to love your pelvis + take control of your health.

 Feel free to look around and be a part of my journey as I spend my time living a happy, and almost healthy life.